Owitij/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Print hello world followed by new line
+Output hello world followed by new line